microsoft/covid-vaccine-bot/policies.md

 - Transitional housing: A project that is designed to provide housing and appropriate supportive services to homeless persons to facilitate movement to independent living when such facilities include shared bedrooms.
 - Incarcerated individuals: Individuals in jails, prisons, and mental health institutes.
 * Are you age 16+, and have a high-risk medical condition?
 	* On March 22, individuals age 16 and older with certain medical conditions that have a greater risk of severe infection from COVID-19 became eligible.
-The decision was based on recommendations from the Centers for Disease Control (CDC) and is supported by Wisconsin’s medical experts.
+The decision was based on recommendations from the Centers for Disease Control (CDC) and is supported by Wisconsin's medical experts.

 Eligibility includes individuals with the following conditions: